duckdb/duckdb-web/docs/api/r.md

 # 1          5.1         3.5          1.4         0.2  setosa
 ```

-It is also possible to "register" a R data frame as a virtual table, comparable to a SQL `VIEW`.
+It is also possible to “register” a R data frame as a virtual table, comparable to a SQL `VIEW`.
 This *does not actually transfer data* into DuckDB yet.
 Below is an example:

 ```r
 duckdb_register(con, "iris_view", iris)